 The Centers for Disease Control and Prevention (CDC) has recommended that people wear cloth face coverings in public to help prevent the spread of COVID-19, regardless of whether they have a fever or other COVID-19 symptoms.
 There is evidence that COVID-19 can be transmitted by people who don't have symptoms.
 Wearing cloth masks helps slow the spread of the virus, which is primarily transmitted from person to person through respiratory droplets produced when we talk, cough or sneeze.
-The CDC recommends cloth face coverings in stores and other places where social distancing is hard to maintain, especially in areas where there is significant community-based transmission.
+The CDC recommends cloth face coverings in any place where you're likely to be around other people who aren't in your household, including events and gatherings, public transportation and other public settings.
+Masks are particularly important in places where social distancing is hard to maintain, especially in areas where there is significant community-based transmission.

 - While cloth masks can help prevent the spread of COVID-19 and other illnesses, they are not considered personal protective equipment (PPE).

 - Cloth masks are intended to be cleaned and reused, while surgical masks and disposable N95 respirators are not.

 - Cloth masks are easy to obtain and simple to make at home.
 On the other hand, surgical masks and N95 respirators can't be made at home and should be considered critical supplies, according to the CDC.